-Multimedia Communication • Authoring/Web Design Option (0163-02)
+Multimedia Communication Associate in Applied Science Degree · Web Design Specialization (0163-02)

 Program Goal and Objectives:

 This program prepares individuals for entry-level as well as providing advanced training for the professional needing additional education or those wanting another degree field in the growing fields of authoring or web design.
 Students in the program must complete courses listed in Program Requirements and Support and Related sections with a minimum grade of "C" in each course in order to receive the Associate in Applied Science degree.
 Specific objectives of the program include: